 Are they counting the items they are transporting?
 Then they may be in a sensitive period for learning math, as well.

 This is just an example, but it should give you an idea on what kind of information can be gathered from true observation.

 The word “discipline” can strike an ugly chord in those who parent gently.
-The word can give rise to thought of various forms of punishments, as this is the common use of the word.
+The word can give rise to the thought of various forms of punishment, as this is the common use of the word.

 It’s not a bad word, though.
 And it does not have to mean punishments.